kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 chose the second approach as it seemed cleaner.
 The same applies to the "Jump" utility.

-This is basically to isolate the extension's environment from the web content, so that extensions cannot directly access to and modify tabs content.
-As a result of this, extensions need to specific permissions such as `scripting` and `activeTab` permissions in order to make an interaction between the extension's popup window and the content scripts.
+This is basically to isolate the extension's environment from the web content so that extensions cannot directly access and modify tab content.
+As a result of this, extensions need specific permissions such as `scripting` and `activeTab` permissions to make an interaction between the extension's popup window and the content scripts.

 #### 2) The data structure to be saved